We sorely miss our old buddy Picnik...but have you visited your new BBFF PicMonkey?

 Then enjoy adding your new banner to your blog (or a test blog)...if you have questions...let us know.

 Do you feel like a designer yet?
-Good luck and have fun!

 Note about BUTTONS: